 The next group of facial muscles is the nasal group.
 This group is associated with movements of the nose and the skin around it.
 These muscles serve little importance in humans.
 The nasalis muscle is the largest in humans.
 The nasalis has two functions: to compress and open the nostrils.
 The procerus muscle pulls the eyebrows downward to produce wrinkles across the nose in a horizontal fashion.
-The last muscle of the nasal group, depressor septi nasi which pulls the nose down opening the nostrils.
+The last muscle of the nasal group, depressor septi nasi, pulls the nose down, opening the nostrils.

 Facial Muscles- Nerve Damage